Sanjay-Shr/DevOps_Challenge/README.md

 - Understood the role of load balancers in improving scalability and fault tolerance.
 - Gained insights into designing reliable, distributed cloud architectures.

+### Day 24 | Getting Started with Jenkins
+- Learned how Jenkins automates build, test, and deployment workflows in CI/CD.
+- Explored Continuous Integration vs Continuous Delivery/Deployment concepts.
+- Set up Jenkins locally and created the first admin user.
+- Understood Jenkins jobs and created a Freestyle Project to automate simple shell tasks.
+- Successfully executed the job and verified outputs.
+- Realized Jenkins forms the backbone of automation in DevOps pipelines.
+- Gained insights into Jenkins integration with AWS, Azure, and GCP.

 ---

 ## How to Use This Repo